smaniam/mtags/README.md

     * Compiling atomicparsley generates a lot of Warning messages (Ignore)
     * This was tested with a limited number of files (fetched from internet), any help in obtaining some non-contraband stuff would be more than welcome
-    * id3tags is a limited release, PRIV tags are not clumped together as a collection
+    * id3tags is a limited release

 Project Goals
 ====